 For a development like Handsworth Hall Farm or Bramley Common - large green belt sites in an area with chronic transport problems, no rail connection, and roads that are already saturated - proper public transport is not optional.
 It is necessary.
 And the Golden Rules require it to be secured.

 For the basic station on the existing Sheffield–Lincoln line, work to develop a business case is not now expected to produce one until 2027, and the station itself has no delivery funding.
-For the tram-train - which Betts says is the infrastructure that's actually needed - no-one has even started work on a business case.
-These are two very different schemes at two very different stages, and neither is secured.
+For the tram-train - which Betts says is the infrastructure that's actually needed - no-one is close to starting work on a business case.
+These are two very different schemes at two very different stages, and neither is secure.
 Clive Betts made exactly this point to the Inspectors:

 "There is no recognition from the council that the release of Green Belt requires those sites meet the Golden Rules, and that there's a guarantee that all the necessary infrastructure will be put in place."